-Fort Mahan, situated on an isolated hill belonging to Dr. William Manning, was built to guard the approaches to Benning's Bridge, which crosses the Anacostia River.
+Fort Mahan was constructed at part of the Eastern Branch Defenses (Anacostia River).
+The earthwork was built to guard the approaches to Benning's Bridge, which crosses the Anacostia River.

 Fort Mahan was irregularly shaped with nine sides, and a perimeter of 354 yards.
 This fort was located less than mile east of Benning's Bridge and commanded the approaches to the bridge from Bladensburg via the Eastern Branch Road, and from Upper Marlboro by way of Benning Road.